KadinTucker/GrandSpace/rulebook/index.md

 Research: at a player-ruled planet, earn science points over time for self and planet owner, and leverage, if not ruling the planet

-Purchase Science: spend 100 money to earn 1 Prosperty science
+Purchase Science: spend 100 money to earn 1 Prosperity science

 ##### Imperial